Coding and Computational Thinking with VEX V5

 Unit 7: Subterranean Capstone Challenge

-In the final unit, students apply their coding knowledge and computational thinking skills to decompose the Subterranean Capstone Challenge.
+In this unit, students apply their coding knowledge and computational thinking skills to decompose the Subterranean Capstone Challenge.
 In Part 1 of the challenge, students program a robot to go into an area with limited visibility and use sensors to detect key locations.
 In Part 2, they use that key location information to program the robot to deliver the necessary equipment.

 Training and Certification